Scott-Lab-QBI/hpc_pipeline/README.md

 ```

 ### Install anaconda on Zfish
-Before we can install Suite2p we will need to install anaconda, agree to the licence (press and hold enter to scroll to bottom of the licence and type yes), use default install locations (just press enter when asked about install locations) and then type yes to initialise miniconda.
+As before when installing Anaconda, agree to the licence (press and hold enter to scroll to bottom of the licence and type yes), use default install locations (just press enter when asked about install locations) and then type yes to initialise miniconda.
 ```
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 bash Miniconda3-latest-Linux-x86_64.sh